-In a letter dated March 23, 1994, to Mr. Lewis K. Uhler, of The National Tax Limitation Committee, Reagan wrote:
+Obviously, Congress never passed those amendments, and he voiced his frustration nearly 10 years later in a letter dated March 23, 1994, to Mr. Lewis K. Uhler, of The National Tax Limitation Committee:

 “We can’t depend on Congress to discipline itself, as House and Senate leaders have once again demonstrated in rejecting a balanced budget amendment. . .
 Big-spending leaders of Congress stonewalled us at every turn and refused to pass an amendment that would have ended their reckless spending and deficits.”

-By the way, just to demonstrate how reckless and out-of-control our Congress has remained, when this letter was written America’s national debt in September of 1994 was $4,692,749,910,013.32.
-Imagine what financial standing America would have today if we had been able to pass a balanced-budget amendment?
+(By the way, just to demonstrate how reckless and out-of-control our Congress has remained, when this letter was written America’s national debt in September of 1994 was $4.6 trillion.
+Today, it's over $29 trillion.
+Imagine what financial standing America would have today if we had been able to pass a balanced budget amendment?)

-Unfortunately, groups such as the Eagle Forum scared and bullied legislators into stopping what would have been a monumental piece of legislation that would have held every legislator on Capitol Hill accountable.
-Almost $18 trillion later, the Eagle Forum is still at it, using fear mongering to intimidate state legislators into stopping one of the most important pieces of legislation in our lifetimes –calling for an Article V Amendments Convention.
+Unfortunately, so-called "conservative" groups scared and bullied legislators into stopping what would have been a monumental piece of legislation that would have held every legislator on Capitol Hill accountable.
+Almost $25 trillion later, the Eagle Forum and the John Birch Society are still at it, using fear mongering to intimidate state legislators into stopping one of the most important pieces of legislation in our lifetimes –calling for an Article V Convention of States.

 In fact, anyone who opposes the use of Article V to save America gets to own the debt, corruption and insolvency that citizens are facing.
 Instead of using common sense and a Constitutional solution, these groups perpetuate lies, scare-tactics and fear mongering instead of uniting with Constitutionally-minded groups offering the bold solutions that Ronald Reagan talked about for decades.

 Twenty years later, we are running pedal-to-the-metal toward the edge of the cliff, not just because of the federal government’s fiscal irresponsibility, but because of the giant leaps toward a socialist governance and structure that has unmoored America from its founding principles and documents.
-This is why the Convention of States Project was founded in September 2013, to give the states the Constitutional ‘muscle’ needed to use a bold solution to fix a plethora of issues facing America—not just one.
+This is why the Convention of States Project was founded: to give the states the Constitutional ‘muscle’ needed to use a bold solution to fix a plethora of issues facing America—not just one.